The Sign of Four - Part Ten

 Remember, we came here last night with Inspector Gregson.
 We brought the boy in.

 If we could just...
-I'm going to have to speak to the family.
+I'm gonna have to speak to the family.

 They're bringing him some things from home.
 Okay, cool.

 We don't have time for this.
-Sherlock, they're not going to let us see him until they speak to his pair.
+Sherlock, they're not gonna let us see him until they speak to his parents.

 Well, can they hurry up and answer the bloody phone?
 Sherlock, mate, for God's sake, they're cards and flowers for Tonga.
 Put them back.